 ❹ From the list, choose Row Height.

 The Row Height dialog box will appear.
 Thus you will see the default row height is 0.21 inches.
 Which is in terms of DPI, 15.
 So, you see the default row height unit is Inches.
+You can also use the Row Height dialog box to change the row height in Excel.
+Just type the desired height and press OK.

 Change Row Height Units from Excel Advanced Options